fastoch/RustDesk/README.md

 ## The issue with Microsft Remote Desktop solution

-- The computer we use to remote into another computer can be Windows Home
-- But the computer you're remoting into has to run Windows Pro
+The computer we use to remote into another computer can be Windows Home, but the computer you're remoting into has to run Windows Pro.
+Microsoft native RDP software is fairly limited, it doesn't allow us to remote access a computer from anywhere.

+@2/22